shift838/gcc-tms9900_install/README.md

 # POST Installation

-The new elf2ea5 in the Phoenix Wright code does not need split anymore but if you need it, then go ahead and use this

-#EA5_SPLIT_DIR?=~/tms9900gcc/bin

-EA5_SPLIT_DIR?=echo Dont need:
 1. To activate the updated enviornment variables with the following command or simply just open a new terminal.
 	- source ~/.bashrc